About/Send Work

 #

 ALOCASIA requests First North American Serial Rights from previously unpublished work.
 We request Reprint Rights, Electronic Archival Rights, and Anthology Rights from all work you agree to publish with us.
-We pay $10 per contributor.
+We pay $50 per contributor.
 Our ISSN is 2831-8404.
+We are a registered 501(c)(3).

 #